A guide to working away from home allowance

 Visits to other sites within your company for business purposes.
 If you are based in London, for example, and an employee travels to your Cambridge office for a meeting, expenses incurred on that journey qualify.

-There is a further category that applies if an employee is working away from home for extended periods at a location that is not their normal workplace.
+There is a further category that applies if an employee is working away from home for extended periods at a temporary workplace

 For example, an employee could be working on a customer’s site for several weeks or might be posted temporarily to another company location for a short or long period.
 In those situations, the employee will incur expenses for meals and accommodation.